Pinafore/cl1-hw/lm/readme.md

 will probably want to use default dictionaries or probability distributions.
 Finally, given the counts that you've stored in _add\_train_, you'll need to implement probability estimates for contexts.
-Theres are required probability estimates you'll need to
+These are the required probability estimates you'll need to
 implement:
 * _mle_: Simple division of counts for that observation by total counts for the context
 * _laplace_: Add one to all counts